AaronLeoCooper/webpack-ts-kit/README.md

 `npm run test` — Run tests with coverage output shown

 `npm run lint` — Run TSLint on files in the `src` directory

+## Project Status

+This little project/boilerplate is still in development and I wouldn't *yet* recommend it for primetime production apps, and will alsmost certainly not yet cover all bases when it comes to writing web apps.

+However, the goal for this project is to eventually make it into a developer's friend for fast development and provide convenient tooling for optimised, production-ready static assets.

+Suggestions and PRs are welcome!

 ## Must-have goals checklist